aboutcode-org/scancode.io/docs/tutorial-1.rst

   text editor/file viewer.

 .. note::
-    To understand the output of the pipeline execution, see our :ref:`scanpipe_output` section for details.
+    To understand the output of the pipeline execution, see our :ref:`output_files` section for details.

 .. tip::